 I see that having private or public profiles continues to raise doubts for many social media users.
-In this post I explain, with the help of Oscar Del Santo, the pros and cons of having a private profile, although I advance that from the point of view of your personal brand, there are more advantages and opportunities having those public profiles.
+In this post I explain, with the help of Oscar Del Santo, the pros and cons of having a private profile, although I advance you that from the point of view of your personal brand, there are more advantages and opportunities having those public profiles.

-If you have little time, I invite you to watch this video-summary:
+If you're short on time, I invite you to watch this video-summary:

 - Imagine social media as a social club.
-Would you cover your face so the partners wouldn't see you??
+Would you cover your face so the partners wouldn't see you?
 Would you keep quiet?

 - But there are still many private accounts, especially on Instagram

-- An expert's opinion: Oscar Del Santo
+- The opinion of an expert: Oscar Del Santo

-- Key benefits of private profiles
+- Main advantages of private profiles

-- Major disadvantages of private profiles
+- Main disadvantages of private profiles

 - In short...

 Go, I didn't want to condition the answer, but I think that's just what I just did.
 Imagine the situation.
 You pay the club entry fee, whatever it is, Sports, bridge, business, whatever you want.
 And the first day, on the day of your debut as a member of the club, you come with your face covered, earplugs and without a word... do you think it's reasonable?